-JustLead Washington, formerly known as the Washington Equal Justice Community Leadership Academy, is growing a sustainable network of community leaders who can effectively and collaboratively work toward equity and justice throughout Washington State.
-Its signature program, the Leadership Academy, is a year-long, cohort-based leadership training where Fellows ground their work in shared values and learn competencies that further leadership at the individual, organizational, legal system, and social justice movement level.
+JustLead Washington is growing a sustainable network of community leaders who can effectively and collaboratively work toward equity and justice throughout Washington State.
+JustLead’s capacity-building work focuses on supporting leadership development, racial equity, and collaboration between legal and community-based partners.
+Its signature program, the Leadership Academy, is a year-long, cohort-based leadership training where Fellows ground their work in shared values and learn competencies that further leadership at the individual, interpersonal, organizational, system, and social justice movement level.

 Since its inception in 2013, the Academy has graduated 174 leaders from across Washington who continue to work together to advance social change, and each year approximately 30 new Fellows join our network.
 JustLead’s additional training, coaching, consulting, facilitation, and other support services have reached over 900 advocates and leaders.

 The Leadership Academy was initially proposed in 2010 as a response to a number of changes in the legal services field, including increasingly strained resources, the pending retirement of the founding generation of legal aid leaders, intensifying economic inequality, and a growing awareness about the impact of structural racialization and other systemic oppression.
 The Washington State Access to Justice Board (“ATJ Board”) and Alliance for Equal Justice (“Alliance”), a network of civil legal aid providers and supporters, recognized that creative, collaborative strategies were necessary to respond to these changes.
 They also recognized the need to be deliberate and strategic in efforts to develop and support new leaders.